vwhope/catFinder/README.md

 # catFinder
-is a full-stack application that matches the user with a cat, based on survey results
+is a full-stack web application that matches the user with a cat, based on survey results

-* using node.js and express,
+* using node.js and express
-* it takes in survey responses from the user,
+* it takes in survey responses from the user
-* compares them to an array of cats,
+* compares them to an array of cats
 * then returns the name and photo of the cat that mostly closely matches their personality
 * the cats.js file contains the array of cat objects
-* each cat object has a name, photo url and responses to each survey question (scores array)
+* cat object properties contain cat name, photo url and responses to each survey question (scores array)

-**To run deployed verison**
+**To run deployed version**
 ![click here]()

 **To run catFinder on your system follow steps below**